-If your child has a planned absence please notify DMS at least a day in advance.
+If your child has a planned absence please notify the Office and your child's teachers at least a day in advance.
 It is essential that the teacher know ahead of time that a child is going to be missing school.
 A teacher may be able to reschedule the introduction of new material or postpone an important step in a project's completion, but this can only be done if advance notice is given.

-You may call or email the office or speak to someone in the office directly to notify us of any planned or last minute changes to your child's schedule.
+You may send a Remind message, call, email the Office or speak to someone in the Office directly to notify us of any planned or last minute changes to your child's schedule.
 Please be advised that a student's presence at school for less than 75% of the school day will be counted as an absence.